Skip to main content

 Penetration rate

 Switzerland has a very high-performance broadband infrastructure.
-The economy and the population benefit from competition between different infrastructure providers and services thanks to a wide range of products.
+Thanks to competition between different infrastructure providers and services, the population benefits from a wide range of products.

-This line graph shows the evolution of the number of fixed broadband connections per 100 inhabitants between 2009 and 2024 in the seven OECD countries with the highest penetration rates in mid-2024.
-The countries represented are: France, South Korea, Switzerland, Norway, Germany, Portugal and Netherlands.
-In 2009, all countries had penetration rates between 29% (France) and 34% (Norway), with Portugal lagging behind at 17%.
-Since then, growth has been steady, although more pronounced in some countries such as Portugal, which has seen strong growth to reach around 44% in 2024.
+This line graph shows the evolution of the number of fixed broadband connections per 100 inhabitants between the end of 2005 and the end of 2024 in the seven OECD countries with the highest penetration rates at the end of 2024.
+The countries represented are: South Korea, France, Norway, Switzerland, Germany, Belgium and Sweden.
+In 2005, all countries had penetration rates between 13% (Germany) and 29% (South Korea).
+Since then, growth has been steady.
 Switzerland dominated for most of the period and remained in the lead until 2022.
-In 2024, Switzerland (46.75%) was overtaken by France (47,5%) and South Korea (47.3%).
+Switzerland was overtaken in 2023 and has occupied fourth place in the rankings since the end of 2024 with 46.40%, behind South Korea (47.90%), France (47.50%) and Norway (46.50%).